 Can dogs eat tahini paste?
 Tahini paste can be a healthy supplement to your dog’s diet, but it should only be given occasionally.
 Due to the high-fat content of tahini paste, overconsumption might result in weight gain.
 Remember that snacks and other additives must not exceed 10% of your dog’s daily caloric consumption.

 Look at the ingredient list to ensure the tahini paste doesn’t include too much salt or other additives.
-Consuming too much sodium can be detrimental for dogs and additions or preservatives.
+Consuming too much sodium can be detrimental to dogs, and additives or preservatives can also be harmful.

 Are Dogs Able to Consume Sesame Tahini?